Rate of adaptation in sexuals and asexuals: A solvable model of the Fisher-Muller effect

 In natural populations it is unlikely that the traveling wave picture persists forever.
 Apart from the assumed absence of epistatic interactions, there are two main features that lead to a breakdown of this picture in long-term evolution.
 First, a fluctuating environment generally makes the fitness landscape change with time.
-In a time-dependent situation it is problematic to compare fitnesses of two individuals living on different landscapes and the notion of absolute fitness has to be replaced by fitness flux~\cite{Mustonen2010}.
+In a time-dependent situation it is problematic to compare absolute fitnesses of two individuals living on different landscapes and, accordingly, adaptation is measured through the relative fitness increase or its time-integrated form termed fitness flux~\cite{Mustonen2010}.
 Second, even if the fitness landscape remains constant for a very long time, the indefinite supply of beneficial mutations appearing at constant rate cannot be a good approximation in the real world.
 For example, in long-term evolution experiments the speed of adaptation usually slows down~\cite{LT1994,Barrick2009}, which is attributed to the decreasing supply of beneficial mutations.
 In this context, the house-of-cards model, in which fitness values are assigned randomly to genotypes, could provide a more realistic description~\cite{K1978,PK2008}.
-In the framework of this model one cannot however explain the advantage of sex, because recombination is no different from mutation.
+In the framework of this model one cannot however explain the advantage of sex, because the fitness of a recombinant genotype is uncorrelated with the parental fitnesses and therefore beneficial mutations cannot accumulate through recombination.